open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 ```

 With the traditional parent-child trace model, the above scenario would produce
-two traces, completely independent from each other.
-It is not possible to
+two traces, completely independent from each other because the consumer
+starts receiving (and thus has to specify a parent span) before it receives the event.
-correlate a producer with a consumer(s).
+It is not possible to correlate a producer with a consumer(s) solely via a parent-child relationship.

 ```
 +---------------------------------------------------+